IBMStreams/streamsx.documentation/docs/spl/quick-start/qs-2.markdown

 ---

 This tutorial is intended to help you get up and running with IBM Streams quickly.
-We will first introduce the basic concepts and building blocks.
-And then we will write a very simple Streams application.
+It will introduce the basic concepts and building blocks of a Streams application.
 You can follow along with Streams Studio or Microsoft Visual Studio Code to create the application.

 <a name="overview"></a>